-The change in current assets is due to an increase in cash balances, which is a result of a current year operating surplus.
-The adoption of GASB 87 resulted in the recognition of the facility lease as an asset and a liability on the balance sheet and also required annual recognition of amortization expense and accumulated amortization.
-The increase in capital assets is due to capitalized investment in safety and technology during the year.
+The change in current assets is due to an increase in accounts receivable, which is due to timing of deposits.
+The increase in capital assets is due to capitalization of furniture, fixture and equipment during the year.
+The right to use asset and related long-term asset liabilities decreased in connection with current year usage of facilities.
 The change in net position is due to the current year operating surplus.